privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/testing-in-detail.md

 ---
-title: MACI Testing in Details
+title: MACI Testing in Detail
-description: How MACI tests work in details
+description: How MACI tests work in detail
-sidebar_label: How Our Test Suites Work
+sidebar_label: Testing in detail
 sidebar_position: 10
 ---

-# Testing
+# Testing in detail

-This doc extends on the [Testing](https://maci.pse.dev/docs/testing.md) doc and explains how MACI tests work in details.
+This doc expands on our [introduction to testing](https://maci.pse.dev/docs/testing.md) doc and explains how MACI tests work in greater detail.
 This information should be used by MACI's maintainers as well as contributors.

 ## Automated Tests